 The assets and liabilities of the Queen's Pension Plan ("QPP") were transferred to the UPP as at July 1, 2021, the effective date of the commencement of accrual of the benefits and contributions under the UPP (post-conversion service) and the termination of the QPP.
-As at July 1, 2021, the University transferred \$131,707 in excess of its defined benefit obligations to the UPP.
-This pre-conversion surplus is not recorded in the University's consolidated financial statements as the expected future benefit will be recognized under the UPP.

 Any post-conversion pension surplus or deficit of the UPP is a joint responsibility of the members and employers and may affect future contribution rates for members and employers.
 Contribution rates are determined by the UPP's Joint Sponsors (representing employees and employers).
 The University does not recognize any share of the UPP's post-conversion pension surplus or deficit as insufficient information is available to identify the University's share of the underlying pension assets and liabilities.
-The most recent UPP actuarial valuation filed with pension regulators as at July 1, 2021 indicated an initial actuarial surplus on a going concern basis of \$1,079,068.
+The most recent UPP actuarial valuation filed with pension regulators as at January 1, 2022 indicated an actuarial surplus on a going concern basis of \$1,122,666.

-Contributions made to the UPP during the year amounted to \$31,131 (2021 - \$nil) and pension benefits expenses relating to the QPP for the period May 1, 2021 to June 30, 2021 amounted to \$4,634 (2021 - 35,100).
+Contributions made to the UPP during the year amounted to \$38,759 (2022 - \$31,131) and pension benefits expenses relating to the QPP amounted to \$nil (2022 - \$4,634).
 These amounts are included in salaries and benefits in the consolidated statement of operations.

 The University is also required to fund any pre-conversion net pension obligations (determined based on the UPP's actuarial assumptions) related to service costs up to the transition date of July 1, 2021.
-Refer to Note 19(g) for additional information.
+Refer to Note 20(g) for additional information.